will-wow/fred/README.md

 An example script is included at `scripts/example.coffee`, so check it out to get started, along with the [Scripting Guide](scripting-docs).

-Baat is set up to handle ES6 JavaScript, TypeScript, and CoffeeScript.
-In any case, add your script file to `src`.
-Running `bin/dev` or `bin/hubot` will compile TypeScript files, and copy everything over to `scripts`.
+Baat is set up to handle TypeScript and CoffeeScript.
+The compiler is set to be easy enough that ES6 JavaScript files should work too, as long as they have a `.ts` extension.
+In either case, add your script file to `src`.
+Running `bin/dev` or `bin/hubot` will compile TypeScript files, and copy CoffeeScript over to `scripts`.
 Make sure not to put anything in `scripts` yourself, since it'll be deleted.

 For many common tasks, there's a good chance someone has already one to do just